Queensland police put rape case on hold for 10 years

 During the trial, the court was told the officer had placed the investigation on hold because Jane had wanted to move house before the investigation proceeded.

-Jane will allege that from 13, her stepfather raped her while forcing her to watch porn.
+Jane alleged that from 13, her stepfather raped her while forcing her to watch porn.

-It was only after Jane moved out of the house at 18 that she later told Emily of the abuse.

-Emily initially denied that she had been abused, but later told Jane everything.

 The Supreme Court of Queensland acquitted the stepfather of one charge of indecent treatment of a child and ordered he be retried on six counts of rape, five indecent treatment of a child charges and one of maintaining a sexual relationship with a child.